BroadbandForum/usp/specification/security/index.md

 <a id='analysis-controller-certificates'/>

 An Agent will analyze Controller certificates to determine if they are valid, are appropriate for authentication of Controllers, and to determine what permissions (Role) a Controller has.
-The Agent will also determine whether MTP encryption is sufficient to provide end-to-end protection of the Record and Message, or if USP layer [Secure Message Exchange](../e2e-message-exchange/index.md#) *-- need tag to Secure Message Exchange header --* is required.
+The Agent will also determine whether MTP encryption is sufficient to provide end-to-end protection of the Record and Message, or if USP layer [Secure Message Exchange](../e2e-message-exchange/index.md#) is required.

 The diagrams in this section use the database symbol to identify where the described information can be represented in the data model, if an implementation chooses to expose this information through the USP protocol.